 - The powder is put through high temperatures and pressures and extruded to make TVP shapes

-The high heat likely destroys most of the nutrients (vitamins and minerals), which isn’t great.
+The high heat likely removes at least some of the original nutrients in soybeans (vitamins and minerals), which isn’t great.

 Is Hexane in TVP a Serious Concern?